When it comes to getting a close and comfortable shave, you must make sure everything is on point to achieve the best results.

 Pros: One of the best shave creams for men with sensitive skin.
-Offered in both cream and soap form, can pick the one that is right for you.
+Offered in both cream and soap form, you can pick the one that is right for you.

 Art of Shaving is likely going to be one of the more familiar offerings on this list.
-Found in both cities and malls across the country, this shave cream will be the most accessible if you want pick up a quality shave cream today in order fulfill that instant gratification itch.
+Found in both cities and malls across the country, this shave cream will be the most accessible if you want pick up a quality shave cream today to fulfill that instant gratification itch.

 While this shave cream will help quell any post-shave blues for men with sensitive skin, it does tend to cost a bit more than many of the other offerings on our list.

 For example, the Taylor of Old Bond Street shave cream costs roughly about $3.20 per ounce, whereas Art of Shaving can set you back to around $5.00 per ounce – a whopping 56% increase in cost.